 The board of directors of the Company (the "Board") has an appropriate balance and mix of skills, experience and knowledge and is well-diversified in terms of age group, gender and nationality.
 The Board comprises highly qualified and effective members who are responsible for providing overall entrepreneurial leadership and setting strategic objectives for the long-term success of the Group.
-The Board also has oversight of the business performance and affairs of the Group and sets the Company's values and standards (including ethical standards).
-The Board seeks to ensure that obligations to shareholders and other stakeholders are understood and met.
+The Board is entrusted with oversight of the business performance and affairs of the Group.
+The Board also sets good principles of ethics and values for the Company and seeks to ensure that obligations to shareholders and other stakeholders are understood and met.

-The Board also reviews annual budgets, financial plans, major acquisitions and divestments, funding and investment proposals, monitors the financial performance of the Group and management's performance, and ensures compliance by the Group with relevant laws and regulations.
+The Board (a) reviews annual budgets, financial plans, major acquisitions and divestments, funding and investment proposals, (b) monitors the financial performance of the Group and management's performance, (c) oversees processes for evaluating the adequacy of internal controls, risk management, financial reporting and compliance, (d) assumes responsibility for corporate governance, (e) considers sustainability issues such as environmental and social factors as part of its strategic formulation and (f) ensures compliance by the Group with relevant laws and regulations.

 The Board meets regularly.
 During Board meetings, our Directors actively participate, discuss, deliberate and appraise matters requiring attention and decision.
 If required, time is set aside after scheduled Board meetings for discussions amongst our Directors without the presence of management, as this facilitates a more effective check on management.

-As at 30 September 2017, the Board comprises nine Directors, all of whom are non-executive Directors.
+As at 30 September 2018, the Board comprises twelve Directors, all of whom are non-executive Directors.
 They are:

-Mr Charoen Sirivadhanabhakdi Khunying Wanna Sirivadhanabhakdi Tengku Syed Badarudin Jamalullail Mr Timothy Chia Chee Ming Mr Koh Poh Tiong Mrs Siripen Sitasuwan Mr Chotiphat Bijananda Mr Thapana Sirivadhanabhakdi Mr Sithichai Chaikriangkrai Chairman Vice-Chairman
+Mr Charoen Sirivadhanabhakdi Khunying Wanna Sirivadhanabhakdi Tengku Syed Badarudin Jamalullail Mrs Siripen Sitasuwan Mr Timothy Chia Chee Ming Mr Charles Mak Ming Ying Mr Chan Heng Wing Dr Sujittra Sombuntham Mr Koh Poh Tiong Mr Chotiphat Bijananda Mr Thapana Sirivadhanabhakdi

+Mr Sithichai Chaikriangkrai

+Chairman Vice-Chairman